Charan-Galla/search-engine/README.md

 1. The entire corpus is preprocessed by the preprocess.py file which saves 2 dictionaries in the same directory.
 2. Two html files are present in the folder ‘’templates” which is present in the directory.
 These html files are required for the GUI which is run on localhost port.
 The GUI was built using Flask.
 3. The directory also contains tf_dump and idf_dump which are 2 dictionaries which are produced by preprocess.py.
 These two files are read by main.py
-4.	<b>The search engine can be started by running the main.py.</b>
+4. The search engine can be started by running main.py.
 5. The results will be random if the searched words are not present in any document in the corpus.
-6. Each search can be finished within 4 seconds.
+6. Each search is finished within a second.
-7. After each search, the top 10 documents are printed along with the relevance score.
+7. After each search, the top 10 documents are printed along with the relevance score (tf-idf) score.

 <h2>Installation:</h2>